slaclab/smurf-server-scripts/docker_scripts/README.md

                            - atca-monitor   : An ATCA monitor application.
                            - guis           : Application to connect remote rogue GUIs.
   -u|--upgrade <version> : Upgrade these scripts to the specified version.
 If not version if specified, then the head
-                           of the master branch will be used.
+                           of the main branch will be used.
 Note: You will be asked for the sudo password.
   -l|--list-versions     : Print a list of available versions.
   -h|--help              : Show help message for each application type.
 ```